How long does it take to grill pork chops?

 - Place the pork chops on the grill over the direct-heat area and sear, turning once, until nicely grill-marked on both sides, 2 to 3 minutes per side.
 Move the chops to the indirect-heat area and cover the grill.

-How long should you cook pork chops on the grill?
+How long does it take to cook pork chops on the grill?

 How do you cook pork chops on a propane grill?

 Prepare a grill for direct cooking over medium-high heat and lightly oil the grate.
 Add the pork chops, close the lid (for a gas grill) and cook 5-6 minutes.
-Flip, close the lid (for a gas grill) and cook to an internal temperature of 145°F, another 5-6 minutes.1 Oct 2019
+Flip, close the lid (for a gas grill) and cook to an internal temperature of 145°F, another 5-6 minutes.

 How long do you grill 2 inch thick pork chops?